richard-j-craig/CloudFormationLAMP/README.md

 ## How to Use
 1. Run NetworkingComponents.yml script using AWS CloudFormation and wait for it to complete.
 2. Run the LAMPStack.yml script using AWS CloudFormation and fill in the required parameters.
   - The name of a private GitHub repository containing the source code of your PHP application is required, along with your GitHub credentials to allow CloudFormation to pull the code.
 Note that a config.php file containing the database credentials is created by the script so should not be within the GitHub repository.
+Other files querying the database should then reference this config file to make the connection.
   - Your local IP address should be given for both MySQLClientLocation and SSHLocation to limit connectivity.
 3. When the stack completes, navigate to 'Outputs' and use the provided URL to access the application.
 ## Key Developments